 Healthcare: Ventures delivering artificial intelligence software within the healthcare sector received $25-35Bn For instance, these would include Fitness & Wellness, Diagnostics, Lifestyle & Disease Self-Management, Assisted Technologies.
 Ventures that have received significant funding include the oncology platform Tempus or PingAn Health Medical Technology (e.g., Good Doctor in the health and insurance sector).

 Energy: Ventures delivering artificial intelligence software within the energy sector received $15-25Bn.
 For instance, these would include energy efficiency, oil & gas, solar energy, renewable energy, and smart grid.
-The electric vehicle examples highlighted above would fit within this category and in oil and gas with Beyond Limits and Uptake within renewable energy.
+The electric vehicle examples highlighted above would fit within this category and within the oil and gas sector with Beyond Limits and Uptake within renewable energy.

 The story of AI